emuflight/EmuFlight/docs/Serial.md

 Serial port configuration is best done via the configurator.

 Configure serial ports first, then enable/disable features that use the ports.
-To configure SoftSerial ports the SOFTSERIAL feature must be also be enabled.
+To configure SoftSerial ports the SOFTSERIAL feature must be enabled.

 ### Constraints

 If the configuration is invalid the serial port configuration will reset to its defaults and features may be disabled.

 * There must always be a port available to use for MSP/CLI.
-* There is a maximum of 2 MSP ports.
+* There is a maximum of 3 MSP ports.
 * To use a port for a function, the function's corresponding feature must be also be enabled. e.g. after configuring a port for GPS enable the GPS feature.
 * If SoftSerial is used, then all SoftSerial ports must use the same baudrate.